Graduation Requirements for Undergraduates

-Before March 15 of the second year, a student is required to make a formal declaration of major using the appropriate form available from Registration Services.
+If Undeclared, before March 15 of the second year, a student is required to make a formal declaration of major using the appropriate form available from Registration Services.
 Students declaring majors in marine biology, medical biology, and elementary education are asked to declare by the end of the first year.
 This declaration must be signed by the advisor and the chair/director of the major department.
 The declared major must be an existing, approved academic program of study.
 See undergraduate catalog (majors) for existing programs of study.

 Personal Major (College of Arts and Sciences only)

 In exceptional circumstances College of Arts and Sciences (CAS) students may propose a personal major as an alternate to a traditional academic major degree program.
 Personal major degree programs must have sponsorship of an academic department within CAS and approval of the CAS Dean’s office.
 To receive approval of a personal major degree program an undergraduate student must work collaboratively with college/department faculty and the CAS academic dean to design and describe a proposed comprehensive program that combines core curriculum, departmental requirements, and a course of study reflecting the student's personal scholarly interests.
 Approval to begin planning and eventually submit a personal major proposal must be obtained through the CAS Dean’s office.
 To be eligible for consideration of a personal major, students must be in their second year of study and are required to have a minimum 2.50 overall GPA.
 A student pursuing a Personal Major must matriculate, without exception, the equivalent of one full academic year, full time status (30 credit hour minimum) after the approval of his/her degree program.
 Additional policies and procedures regarding proposal protocols are available through the CAS Dean’s office.